ebezzam/python-dev-tips/README.rst

     python examples/real_convolve.py

 Parameter setting is done with `hydra <https://hydra.cc/>`_.
-More on that in the :ref:`Reproducible examples<Reproducible examples>` section of the documentation.
+More on that in the `Reproducible examples <https://pydevtips.readthedocs.io/en/latest/reproducible.html>`_ section of the documentation.

 TODO
 ====

+- switch to ruff for code formatting: https://docs.astral.sh/ruff/
 - numba: https://numba.pydata.org/
 - picking a license
 - change documentation links to main branch
 - github page
 - point out features in scripts: object-oriented, asserts, tqdm, type hints
-- matplotlib, pytest, black in dev install
 - manifest file to not include file in package
 - GitHub actions for releasing to PyPi when changes to version
 - pytorch compatible